LA County sees unprecedented cluster of locally acquired dengue fever in people bitten by mosquitoes

 "We have a lot of good options now with insect repellent.
 Everyone should be using it," said Ferrer.

 So when will mosquito season end?
 Vector control officials say it's starting early and ending later.
-But when the temperatures drop below 50 degrees at night, that's good for us and bad for mosquitoes.
+But when the temperatures drop below 50 degrees at night, that's good for people and bad for mosquitoes.